 The trend towards seniors sharing residences has produced numerous online options, such as SeniorHousemates.com.
 As with all other Internet sources, users should exercise caution when sharing information.
 However, such sites provide profiles of potential roommates that can help seniors find others with shared interests and backgrounds that may be a good fit for a compatible living situation.

 A 2012 Census Bureau survey showed that over a third of women in the US who are 65 or older live alone.
 One of the reasons cited in the survey is that the divorce rate for people over 50 has doubled since 1990, and other reasons include the death of a spouse or the choice to remain independent.
 But as the challenges of independent living become more difficult, the roommate option can be increasingly attractive, enabling people to stay in their homes and find interesting companions in the process.

 Various sources online and through other forms of media report that senior roommate situations can be far better than living alone.
 One story, broadcast on ABC in Los Angeles, tells of one particularly successful living arrangement.
 It is important to remember, though, that not all roommates are good ones, and all contractual arrangements should have an escape clause, should things not work out.
 But if they do, a senior roommate arrangement can relieve the stress of fixed income living, provide valuable support, and potentially great companionship, all of which make independent living possible.

 If you're interested in finding a senior roommate for yourself or a loved one, the Seniorly Team has a list of comprehensive resources that can help you find what you're looking for.
-Simply call or email us at email@example.com with a brief description of your situation.
+Simply call (866) 855-4515 or email us at firstname.lastname@example.org.
 You can also visit our friends at Silvernest to immediately browse homes with rooms available.